DjamesSuhanko/EasyMaker-AS/README.md

 ## How to use this program
 The usage is really very easy!
 Just download the installer in [releases](https://github.com/DjamesSuhanko/EasyMaker-AS/releases).
 Install and open the program.
 Now, you can watch [this video](https://youtu.be/3nGWqujnzlQ) showing all resources!
-Related articles are available in [Do bit Ao Byte](https://dobitaobyte.com.br).
+Related articles are available in [Manual do Maker](https://www.manualdomaker.com/).
 Just search for "EasyMaker" in the  "Search" box.